 The most important thing about street photography is to have fun and to see the world in your own way.
 Look at life around you and grab a milisecond of it with your camera.
 If one of these cameras catches your eyes, that is great.
 But do not feel that you have to have the best to get started.
 Start with what you have, even your phone.

 Street photography is about now, even a few seconds might take that photo away.
-I have written an article regarding motion and sports photography tips, I hope it would help you out in taking great street photography as well.
+I have written an article regarding motion and sports photography tips, I hope it will help you in taking great street photography shots as well.

 Please show some love and follow us on social media to stay connected with more of our exciting projects!